-‘A Christmas Story’ Star Peter Billingsley Reveals He Got Sick On-Set After The Prop Guy Made a Major Mistake
+‘A Christmas Story’ Star Peter Billingsley Reveals He Got Sick On-Set After The Prop Guy Made A Major Mistake

 Billingsley admitted “it was a very different time” back then.

-Elsewhere in the interview, the former child star noted how the holiday film was nothing like a Disney movie with a sweet ending.
-While the theme of A Christmas Story was everybody telling Ralphie he’d shoot “his eye out” if he got a Red Ryder BB gun, at the end of the film he really did shoot himself in the eye and shattered his glasses while playing with the gun.
+Elsewhere in the interview, the former child star noted how the holiday film was nothing like a Disney movie, complete with a sweet ending.
+While the theme of A Christmas Story included everybody telling Ralphie he’d shoot “his eye out” if he got a Red Ryder BB gun, at the end of the film, he really did shoot himself in the eye and shattered his glasses while playing with the gun.

 You can listen to Billingsley recount the famous ending and get a look at the sheriff outfit he wore in the tobacco-chewing scene in the Dan Patrick podcast clip below.

-The chewing tobacco scene wasn’t the only time Billinsgley got thrust into an adult world.
-In a previous interview with Buzzfeed, the actor revealed that he was working with adults in so many scenes in the movie that he had to grow up fast.
-For the famous moment where Ralphie says “oh fudge” after the family’s car breaks down, Billingsley revealed he actually did say the queen mother of dirty words, the F- word.
+The chewing tobacco scene wasn’t the only time Billingsley was put in an adult situation.
+In a previous interview with Buzzfeed, the actor said that he worked with adults in so many scenes in the movie that he had to grow up fast.
+For the famous moment where Ralphie says “oh fudge” after the family’s car breaks down on the way home from getting their Christmas tree, Billingsley revealed he actually did say the queen mother of dirty words, the F-bomb.

-“Oh, they had me say ‘f*ck,'” the actor said, adding, “I had been in Hollywood for a long time at that point; it wasn’t the first time I’d heard it, or probably said it.
+He clarified that even though he was a child, he had already been in Hollywood for a long time at that point and it wasn’t the first time he heard the word or even said it.

 A Christmas Story airs on TBS and TNT in a 24-hour loop on December 24 and 25.